How to choose and install a bathroom sink

 2.4 Categorizing bathroom sinks by shape and size

 Bathroom sinks have different shapes and sizes depending on the use and material.
 Bathroom sinks from ceramic and sanitary porcelain have round, oval or square shape, the most popular being, medium size of 600 x 460 mm.
 Vanity bathroom sinks are usually rectangular.
-Small size bathroom sinks and corner mounted sinks can be include in the washbasin category.
+Small size bathroom sinks and corner mounted sinks can be included in the washbasin category.
 Vessel bathroom sinks have round, oval, square and rectangular shape, but the most popular is the round shape.
 Recessed bathroom sinks have usually round, square or rectangular shape.
 Iron sheet bathroom sinks are usually rectangular.

 3. Price range

 Usually, it depends on material, technology and size of the manufacturing series, sizes, shape and obviously design.
 Ceramic sinks produced by casting can have affordable prices only if the manufacturing series includes hundreds of units.
 Porcelain sinks are more expensive because of the material.
 Composite materials bathroom sinks have mixed prices.
 Handmade products obtained by mechanical processing (e.g. copper bathroom sinks) and quantities of several units will be more expensive.
 Natural stone sinks installed on countertop will have average prices.
 Designer of a manufacturing series will establishes not only the shape and look, but also the price.
 Therefore, products from famous design houses will be more expensive.
-Also quite expensive will be he bathroom sinks for disables persons, considering that technology and manufacturing series are different from those of standard sinks.
+Also quite expensive will be he bathroom sinks for disabled persons, because their technology and manufacturing series are different from those of standard sinks.

 4. Bathroom sink aftercare

 The aftercare depends on material, shape and installation site.
-The "Wondergliss" technology for sanitary porcelain bathroom sinks repels water from the surface, are very glossy and water glides quickly over the surface.
+The "Wondergliss" technology for sanitary porcelain bathroom sinks repels water from the surface, are very glossy, so water will quickly glide over the surface.
 As a result, aftercare is easy and cheap.
 The aftercare of ceramic sinks is more difficult, yet associated costs are moderate.
 These two types of sinks are not sensitive to staining nor scratching and do not withstand strong blows.
 Transparent glass bathroom sinks needs constant aftercare, because can be stained easily and are also sensitive to blows.
 Aftercare of metal bathroom sinks is simple, yet is more difficult to clean joint corners.
 Acid staining agent can easily stain stainless steel surfaces.
 Composite sinks are stained easily, so the aftercare is more complicated.
 Most of the sinks are white and have glossy finish.
 Because of this finish, surface cleaning is easier.
 Sinks with matte finish (especially in composite ones) require more aftercare.
 Natural stone requires waterproofing for maintaining its original appearance.

 5. Matching sanitary ware in your bathroom